apache/manifoldcf/lib-license/README.txt

 1. Download and unpacked the source package.

+2. Create a directory called "lib" at the root level in the source tree.

-2. Copy the lib directory within this package into the same place in the source package's directory structure.
+3. Copy the files in this package into the lib directory in the source tree.

 Now you are ready to build the ManifoldCF sources.